Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Hoeff had some truly ridiculous endurance these days, so...it took them a few days.

 Second, he had his health and his team.
-Although Hoeff had always been blessed with a prodigious natural propensity to pile on the strength---any operator in the SOR had to, JETS or HEAT---he also had a crazy-fast metabolism, and keeping any size out in the field was a serious problem.
+Although Hoeff had always been blessed with a prodigious natural propensity to pile on the strength - any operator in the SOR had to, JETS or HEAT - he also had a crazy-fast metabolism, and keeping any size out in the field was a serious problem.
 He’d spent *years* in the SEALs piling weight on and then promptly losing it (and often more) during mission; eventually, it caught up with him.
 Half the reason he’d retired from the Navy was that, at thirty-seven, the constant swing had wreaked absolute havoc on his body, and that was before he’d even considered all the injuries he’d earned over the years.

 In his last two years on the teams, he could actually feel his body starting to give up.
 After Cairo, he never again broke two-hundred.
 Hell, on his last mission he’d shrunk down to one-*fifty* and basically stayed there, right through his last assignment with the JETS.
 He felt the effects too.
 He felt them *hard,* and knew he couldn’t play the game anymore.

 So, he retired, and recuperated.
 Lucky for him, ‘Horse and his team had figured out what the hell Hoeff was doing wrong.
 They reworked his diet and, well, most of his lifestyle...and Adam’s magical coaching saved the day for yet another broscience-addled operator.
 Now, for the first time since high school, Hoeff could put on useful weight and *keep it.* Under ‘Horse’s uncompromising care he shot up to a beefy two-eighty-five in almost no time at all, as big as he had ever been in his wrestling and football days.
 He’d lost some function at first, but they’d fixed that too and soon, Hoeff was stronger than ever.
 ‘Horse kept him growing at a steady clip from there, even while leaning out...and eventually talked Hoeff into going all the way.

-Not that it had taken much convincing; working with Julian and the ten’gewek---fuck, just *keeping up* with them---was all the convincing Hoeff needed.
+Not that it had taken much convincing; working with Julian and the ten’gewek - fuck, just *keeping up* with them - was all the convincing Hoeff needed.
 Two months on Crude and all his nagging injuries were *gone.* He’d grown *insanely* strong almost overnight and, like every genetically blessed swinging-dick that ‘Horse got his paws on, just kept *going.*

 It was addictive, living on the edge of what a human being could do.
 He was just fuckin’ *stupid* cavemonkey strong and more athletic than he’d ever been at any point in his life, despite being heavy enough to crush scales.
 He could *move,* move hard and fast, move precisely, move *forever.* Sure, he was pretty damn short, but he could comfortably stand among the best of the best deathworlders around, and stand proud.
 HEAT, ten’gewek, gaoian, whoever.
 He wouldn’t be ignored or denied.